NethServer/docs/developer-manual/en/dhcp.rst

 DHCP
 ====

+.. warning:: This page is outdated since ``nethserver-dnmasq-1.3.0`` release

 The system can act as DHCP server for the local network.
 Machines which are configured by DHCP have their names automatically included in the DNS server.